Nash UNC expands access to life-saving COVID treatment

 “Our goal is to make this treatment as accessible as possible,” said Neveen Morales, director of revenue cycle for Nash UNC Health Care.
 “We don’t want financial considerations to stand in the way of anyone who needs treatment.”

-For more information about monoclonal antibody treatment or for treatment options offered at other locations in the state, call the Combat COVID Monoclonal Antibodies Call Center at 1-877-332-6585 (English) or 1-877-366-0310 (Spanish).
+For more information about monoclonal antibody treatment or treatment options offered at other locations in the state, talk to your primary care provider.